RonXTCdaBass/TwitchGifBotOverlay/README.md

-# Twitch Gif Bot Overlay
+# Twitch Gif Overlay Bot
 ## (final version 2025 with queue)

 This will allow Twitch chat to use a custom command like: "!gif  FullURL/peace_puzzle.gif".
 It will then display the image from the user.

-including 2 versions for use
+download including 2 versions for use

 - gif_overlay.html	-> shows the images in fullscreen btw. how big you made the overlay in your OBS...
 - gif-border-include_overlay.html	-> the name say´s all. there is a border included as base64image...